SSK-0809/Electric-Vehicle-Matlab/README.md

 # Electric-Vehicle-Matlab
-Certainly!
  Let's delve into the **overview** of modeling and simulating an electric vehicle (EV) using MATLAB/Simulink and understand why this project is essential. 🚗🔌

 1. **Project Overview**:
    - **Objective**: The goal of this project is to create a comprehensive model of an electric vehicle (EV) using MATLAB/Simulink.